AwlirezaZ/DNSify/README.md

 ### For Windows Users

 1. **Download the Script**:
-   - Download the PowerShell script: .
+   - Download the PowerShell script: [Download DNSify For Windows](https://github.com/AwlirezaZ/DNSify/blob/main/DNSify.ps1).

 2. **Open PowerShell**:
    - Search for PowerShell in the Start menu and run it as an Administrator.